 A long dowel as the axle would have some flex, and hopefully cause the two rotors to try and fly 'toward' each other, thus providing some stability.
 A sandwich construction for the body would make it easy to provide multiple tow points.

 You can't really tell from my drawing, but the kite did have end disc's on the wings, can't remember if they were styrofoam, or a plastic shell as the rotors were.

 I wish Trevor, good luck, and hope he will let me know the results of his experiments.

-I have been googling stuff relating to wing lift generated by vortex shedding and suddenly had a flash about a kite toy with rotating wings that I was given as a christmas gift in about 1957.
-My toy kite was very similar in design and the same in principal as those refered to on your site.
-To the best of my recollection (I was eight at the time) my kite used cream coloured venetion blind slats as wings.
-It was mostly constructed from aluminium wich was either painted red or was natural aluminium.
-The span was about two feet with the fusilage being about a foot long.
+I have been googling stuff relating to wing lift generated by vortex shedding and suddenly had a flash about a kite toy with rotating wings that I was given as a Christmas gift in about 1957.
+My toy kite was very similar in design and the same in principal as those referred to on your site.
+To the best of my recollection (I was eight at the time) my kite used cream coloured venetian blind slats as wings.
+It was mostly constructed from aluminum which was either painted red or was natural aluminum.
+The span was about two feet with the fuselage being about a foot long.
 It flew as a kite really well given it was quite heavy.
 A loud whirring sound was made as it flew at the end of its tether.
-As described in some of the descriptions of these kites, mine had circular endplates at each end of the wings plus an external 2 bar frame to support the flimsy foils.
+As described in some of the descriptions of these kites, mine had circular end plates at each end of the wings plus an external 2 bar frame to support the flimsy foils.

-I myself had a simular experience.
-It was a airplane kite exactly like the one shown above that probably caused my adult interest in kites, and in particular unusual kites.But aluminium construction, wow.
+I myself had a similar experience.
+It was a airplane kite exactly like the one shown above that probably caused my adult interest in kites, and in particular unusual kites.But aluminum construction, wow.
 I hope we both can find out more.